 I learned a lot about writing dialogue on-set as a script supervisor, especially for females.
 I’d have the script in front of me while on standby in case someone forgot their line, and when she would read it, she’d stop, laugh, and say, “Okay, I can’t say this, this doesn’t sound authentic at all.”
 That's because it was usually written by a male writer.

 I’d also watch where chunky dialogue would get replaced with action.
 It truly shaped the way I look at dialogue today.

 Given that, I would suggest that every screenwriter, regardless of their technical proficiency, work as a script supervisor on at least one film.

 Can working on-set do anything else for your screenwriting career?

 Yes.
 On my site we offer resume assistance.
-I probably help at least one screenwriter a week with their resume.
+I probably help at least one screenwriter a week with their résumé.
 Most of them are starting out.
-Once we’ve exhausted everything we can list of their resume, I always end with asking them if they’ve ever worked on-set.
-If they have, and their resume is a bit skimpy, I add it in.
+Once we’ve exhausted everything we can list on their résumé, I always end with asking them if they’ve ever worked on-set.
+If they have, and their resume is a bit skimpy, I'll add it in.